CIROH-UVM/floodplain-routing/README.md

 "Topographic Signatures" are a concept that the University of Vermont is actively developing.
 In simple terms, topo signatures represent the ease with which a river spills out into the adjacent terrain.
 University of Vermont is currently using 1m DEM data and NHDPlus subcatchments to generate topographic signatures for ~3,000 reaches within the Lake Champlain Basin of Vermont.
 These topographic signatures will be used in a machine-learning analysis to explore emergent properties of floodplain-channel connectivity that influence flood routing.

+## Funding
+Funding for this project was provided by the National Oceanic & Atmospheric Administration (NOAA), awarded to the Cooperative Institute for Research to Operations in Hydrology (CIROH) through the NOAA Cooperative Agreement with the University of Alabama (NA22NWS4320003).